RetroDECK/ES-DE/THEMES-DEV.md

 **Note:** This document is only relevant for the current ES-DE development version, if you would like to see the documentation for the latest stable release, refer to [THEMES.md](THEMES.md) instead.

-If creating theme sets specifically for ES-DE, please add `-es-de` to the theme name, as in `slate-es-de`.
+If creating theme sets specifically for ES-DE, please add `-es-de` to the repository/directory name, as in `slate-es-de`.
 Because ES-DE theme engine functionality has deviated greatly from the RetroPie EmulationStation fork on which it was originally based, any newer themes will not work on such older forks.
-It would be confusing and annoying for users that attempt to use ES-DE theme sets in older EmulationStation forks as they would get unthemed systems, crashes, error messages and so on.
-At least the -es-de extension is a visual indicator that it's an ES-DE specific theme set.
+At least the -es-de extension is an indicator that it's an ES-DE specific theme set.
+The actual theme name as defined using the `themeName` tag in capabilities.xml does of course not need to include the `-es-de` extension as that's the actual theme name that will be displayed when selecting theme sets from the _UI Settings_ menu.
+For example slate-es-de will be listed simply as _Slate_ in this menu.

 Before your start, make sure to download the _Theme engine examples_ theme set that contains a number of example variants for things like vertical and horizontal carousels, wheel carousels, system view textlists, grids etc: